 Volunteer Central is Millersville University's connection to community and academic partnerships for students, faculty, and staff.
-We facilitate civic engagement services including community service, service-learning, and federal work study opportunities.
-Civic engagement is all about getting engaged with your community - right here in Millersville and Lancaster, or with a national or international program.
-We are here to help you connect with, build, and sustain meaningful service initiatives.
+We facilitate civic engagement services including community service, service-learning, and federal work study opportunities and help you connect with, build, and sustain meaningful service initiatives.
 Our office is located in Huntingdon House (across the street from the Student Memorial Center).
-Come visit us to consult with a member from our staff so we can help meet your needs.
-If you would like more information, please contact us at firstname.lastname@example.org or by calling our office at 717-872-3774.
+Come visit us to consult with a member of our staff so we can help meet your needs.
+If you would like more information, please contact us at firstname.lastname@example.org or call our office at 717-871-7655.

-Service-learning is curricular - that is, it's part of an academic course you are taking.
+Service-learning is tied to an academic course you are taking.
 Your professor may ask you to volunteer at a certain type of organization, or your class may do a service project with a school or agency, or you may work with a community partner on some research or a special project.
 All of those would be examples of service-learning because they are integrated in to your coursework.
 In order for a course to be a service-learning course it must include a service requirement that meets a community need, relates to the syllabus and some type of reflection that allows the student to show the connection between class and community has been made.

 MU's Federal Work-Study Volunteer Program is a way for eligible students to earn money working in a volunteer position with a nonprofit community organization.